rmichon/multiKeyboard/doc/README.md

 ---

+### `Keyboard N - Show Labels`

+When 1, shows note names on a specific keyboard.
+This parameter is overridden if [`Keyboard N - Piano Keyboard`](#keyboard-n---piano-keyboard) is defined.

+Default value: 1

+This is a keyboard-specific parameter.
+For example, if `Number of Keyboards = 2`, then there are 2 keyboards in the interface and that can be configured independently with the `Keyboard 0 - Show Labels` and the `Keyboard 1 - Show Labels` keys.

+---

+### `Keyboard N - Static Mode`

+When 1, keys don't change color when touched.

+Default value: 0

+This is a keyboard-specific parameter.
+For example, if `Number of Keyboards = 2`, then there are 2 keyboards in the interface and that can be configured independently with the `Keyboard 0 - Show Labels` and the `Keyboard 1 - Show Labels` keys.

+### `Number of Keyboards`

+Defines the number of keyboards in the interface.

+Default value: 4

+---

 ### `Max Fingers`

 Defines the maximum number of fingers allowed on the touch-screen.
 This parameter is independent from the number of polyphony voices of the DSP object.
 Default value: 10.